Yasashari/C4-contest/Drips.md

                 if (spent > balance) {
                     return false;
                 }
 Due to this roundoff error it could be return false here. (spent > balance).
-But Infact balance is able to cover the spent.
+But in some cases balance could be able to cover the spent.Also it could be even worse due to this adding rounded off values.

+         755    spent += _drippedAmt(amtPerSec, start, end);

 ## Tools Used
 Vs code